x789/xonox/ReadMe.md

 An alternative infrastructure-service for legacy NOXON(tm) devices.

 ## Prerequisites
-You need a device that is always-on, reachable by your iRadios and capable to run Python-scripts.
+You need a device that is always-on, reachable by your radios and capable to run Python-scripts.
 Additionally, you need to redirect DNS entries to the device that runs `xonox`.

 ## Compatible Devices
 The following devices were reported as compatible:
 * Noxon(tm) iRadio
 * Noxon(tm) iRadio 300/360
 * Noxon(tm) iRadio 400
+* Noxon(tm) 2 Audio (no support for podcasts or favorites)

 ## Getting Started
 ### Installation